 Photography is a constantly evolving visual art form.
 And like all evolving art forms, new and more creative techniques keep revealing themselves.
 Though this technique isn’t new, it is new to many photographers.
 The technique is known as free lensing, and it involves a peculiar way of using your camera lens.
-Doug McKinlay shows you how it works:
+Doug McKinlay from Adorama shows you how it works:

 This technique is sometimes known as lens whacking, though free lensing is a better name; that’s what it really is—freeing the lens from the camera.
 Regardless of the name, your lens is not going to be damaged in any way while you use this technique.